 If we solve the above equation for g, we get the implied growth rate as 8.13%

-Variable Growth rate DDM model is much closer to reality as compared to the other two types of dividend dicount model.
+Variable Growth rate Dividend Discount Model or DDM is much closer to reality as compared to the other two types of dividend dicount model.
 This model solves the problems related to unsteady dividends by assuming that the company will experience different growth phases.

 Variable growth rates can take different forms, you can even assume that the growth rates are different for each year.
 However, the most common form is one that assumes 3 different rates of growth: